 Initially each site should request a token for an administrator.
 That token will be sent to the supplied email address and will be valid for 24 hours.
 After that time another token would have to be requested.

 On receipt of the token the recipient would click a link which takes them to the Login page.
-This Login page gives a number of options for Identity Providers (these are not the same Identity Provides as referred to above, but login systems for Google, LinkedIn, Twitter and a number of Universites).
-The administrator will need to pick one of these and log in.
+This Login page gives a number of options for Identity Providers (these are not the same Identity Provides as referred to above) but currently the only option is Google.

+The administrator will need to log in.
 At this point the ID provided by the Login system, e.g. Google, will be permanently associated with the CAT.
 This means that in future the administrator will have to use the same Login system each time to gain access to the CAT.
-However, it is possible to change Login system1.
 Once logged in the administrator will have access to their CAT Identity Provider and be able to start the process of populating the appropriate values and creating a new Profile.